CubicZebra/informatics/docs/source/supplement/supp_a6.rst

    &\propto \frac{M!}{m^*_1 !
 (M - m^*_1) !} \cdot \frac{\Gamma(m^*_1 + \alpha_1) \Gamma(M - m^*_1 + \alpha_2)}{
    \Gamma(M + \alpha_1 + \alpha_2)} \cdot \frac{\Gamma(\alpha_1 + \alpha_2)}{\Gamma(\alpha_1) \Gamma(\alpha_2)}

-Which is exactly the kernel of the beta binomial distribution.
+Which is exactly the kernel of a certain beta binomial distribution.

 If simultaneously consider the :math:`M = 1` and :math:`K = 2`.
 It can be conducted for the bernoulli likelihood,
 its Bayesian posterior is beta distribution, while its predictive is another bernoulli.